material-motion/material-motion/concepts/runtimes.md

 A Runtime must translate Plans into executable logic.

+### Plan to Executor association

 We'll assume a function exists that returns an object capable of fulfilling a Plan.
 We'll call such an object an **executor**.
 The method signature for this method might look like this:

     function executorForPlan(plan, target) -> Executor

+This function must use a `Plan type → Executor type` lookup table to identify what type of Executor it needs to instantiate.

+Our recommendation is to allow Executors to register, at runtime, which Plans they expect to be able to fulfill.
+This enforces a healthy separation of Plan/Fulfillment.

 ### On commit: generate executors